grcvhon/atm-analysis/passage_layer/README.md

 ecoflow_bearing_passages <- stack(ecoflow_bearing_passages) # create a raster stack of all the passage probabilities
 ecoflow_bearing_passages_overlay <- sum(ecoflow_bearing_passages)/nrow(ecoflow_pts_comb) # calculate average
 ```
+From [Mapping Ecological Flow in R](https://www.alexbaecher.com/post/connectivity-script/): <i>"In our passage function, we set theta, (θ), a tuning parameter.
+Extremely low values result in a random walk (equivilant to Circuit Theory), but as θ¸ increases, the passage converges on least cost path.
+I supplied a value somewhere in the middle."</i>

 We then supply the code to write our output.
 We produce a `.csv` file which can be used as input for species distribution modelling and a `.pdf` file for visualisation.
 ```r
 ### *** save output *** ###